rhodyprog4ds/BrownFall22/syllabus/grading.md

 ```
 ````

-Assignments will each evaluate certain skills.
+There will be an assignment each week.
+Assignments will be a chance to analyze data using the new skills and they will build so that you can get continuous practice with the skills.
 After your assignment is reviewed, you will get qualitative feedback on your work, and an assessment of your demonstration of the targeted skills.
-You can also make up level one achievements in assignments.
+In an assignment, you can earn level 1 achievements in the designated skills by including an outline, you can earn level 2 by completing the analysis as prescribed.

+Assignments are also an opportunity to get a head start on your portfolio.
+You can propose extensions of the analysis and get feedback on that proposal before you implement it.
+This way you can have more guidance on what goes in your portfolio and do the work for it continually.

+Feedback on assignments is designed to be a two way *conversation* about your work to help you become a better data science programmer.
+Reading and acknowledging (reply or emoji reaction) your feedback is required.
+There is a limit of 2 assignments worth of unacknowledged feedback.
+If you have 2 unacknowledged assignments, your future assignments will not get feedback, they will be considered unsubmitted.

 #### Portfolio Checks